jgscott/learnR/creatinine/creatinine_bootstrap.md

 conventions.
 In the special case where the underlying sampling distribution is exactly symmetric, then the two conventions will give the same answer.

+### The normal linear regression model

+Most statistical software packages have built-in routines for calculating standard errors and confidence intervals, and will show them as part of a routine summary output for a regression model.
+R is no
+exception: the `summary` and `confint` functions do just this.
+For example, if we fit the straight line to the creatinine-clearance data and ask for a summary, we get a column of standard errors for each parameter (here labelled "Std.
+Error"):

+    lm1 = lm(creatclear~age, data=creatinine)
+    summary(lm1)

+    ##
+    ## Call:
+    ## lm(formula = creatclear ~ age, data = creatinine)
+    ##
+    ## Residuals:
+    ##      Min       1Q   Median       3Q      Max
+    ## -18.2249  -4.6175   0.2221   4.7212  15.8221
+    ##
+    ## Coefficients:
+    ##              Estimate Std.
+Error t value Pr(>|t|)
+    ## (Intercept) 147.81292    1.37965  107.14   <2e-16 ***
+    ## age          -0.61982    0.03475  -17.84   <2e-16 ***
+    ## ---
+    ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
+0.1 ' ' 1
+    ##
+    ## Residual standard error: 6.911 on 155 degrees of freedom
+    ## Multiple R-squared:  0.6724, Adjusted R-squared:  0.6703
+    ## F-statistic: 318.2 on 1 and 155 DF,  p-value: < 2.2e-16

+You can also use the `confint` function to get confidence intervals at a specified level:

+    confint(lm1, level = 0.95)

+    ##                   2.5 %      97.5 %
+    ## (Intercept) 145.0875702 150.5382614
+    ## age          -0.6884549  -0.5511768

+R is definitely not using the bootstrap to calculate these standard errors and confidence intervals.
+So what is it doing instead?
+The short answer is that it is calculating *Gaussian* standard errors and confidence intervals, which are based on the assumption that the residuals in the regression model follow a Gaussian, or normal, distribution.

+This is a deep topic that we won't treat in detail right now.
+For most purposes, however, it’s fine to think of the confidence intervals returned by R's default routines as just an approximation to the bootstrapped confidence intervals you’ve become familiar with.

+To be a bit more specific: if you want to rely on these Gaussian confidence intervals, it would be wise to check the validity of the normality assumption:
+- Do the residuals look normally distributed?
+(Make a histogram and check whether the histogram looks normal.)
+- Do the residuals look like they approximately constant variance?
+(Plot the residuals versus the fitted values and look for telltale "fan" shapes.)
+- Do the residuals look independent of each other?
+(Again, plot the residuals versus the fitted values and look for patterns of correlation in adjacent residuals.)
+If the answer to any of these three questions is no, then you're probably better off with the bootstrapped confidence intervals instead.
+Otherwise the Gaussian-based confidence intervals are likely to be a fine approximation.